 Every client that we take will work directly with an attorney, not a paralegal or case manager.
 An attorney will always be available to answer questions or concerns at every step along the way.

-We take Denver Vibrio Vulnificus cases on a contingency fee basis.
+We take Vibrio Vulnificus cases anywhere in the nation on a contingency fee basis.
 This means that our clients will not have to pay any upfront or out-of-pocket expenses for their case, and they will only owe legal fees after we obtain the compensation they deserve.

 How Long Do You Have to File a Claim?